A customer success strategy is all about helping customers achieve their goals. It’s built on the idea that, when your customers win, you win too.

 Customer success is essential for the health of your business, helping you encourage customers to keep using your products and make repeat purchases.
 To improve customer success in your organization, start from the very first interaction someone has with your products right through to the end of their relationship with you.

-This article was originally published November 2018, and was refreshed June 2022.
+This article was originally published in Nov 2018, and was updated Feb 2023.